uvaai/ml2/_schedules/1 Fall 2023/index.md

 ### Quiz/lectures

-TODO: Update this
+Each quiz/lecture will start with of a number of basic questions on the theory of that module.
+These questions will not be graded, but serve only to check your own understanding of the theory.
+After the quiz there will be a lecture, where certain topics might be elaborated on further, depending the answers in the quiz.
+At the end there will also be room to ask any other questions on the theory you might have.

-Every module there will be at least one planned set of office hours, where you can ask the staff any questions you might have about theoretical parts of the course.
-The schedule for these office hours can be found as part of the daily schedule for the module.
-The office hours will always be in the main room L0.11 at 14:00 on the scheduled day.
+The schedule for these quiz/lectures can be found as part of the daily schedule for the module, or in Datanose.
+The quiz/lectures will always be in the main room L0.11 at 14:00 on the scheduled day.

-During office hours you can use the question queue to ask any further explanations on the theory of that module.
-If these explanations are relevant relevant for a larger number of students, they might be covered on the board, but in general, questions will be answered individually or in smaller groups.
-The office hours can also be used for any other matters you might want to discuss with staff, such as personal matters or an alternate planning.

 ### Email the staff